Jörg Friedrich (author): Criticism of Friedrich's position

 Friedrich was persuaded to publish his book of Dresden photographs by former German Chancellor Helmut Kohl, with the condition that equivalent photographs of Polish and British victims should also be shown.

 Friedrich has specifically attempted to claim the position of an objective historian, making no judgement about the morality of Allied bombing.
+Many reviews of his books have pointed out that the language Friedrich uses in his books, with words such as "Einsatzgruppen" (task force in English) used to describe allied pilots and "crematoria" (as in the crematoria of Auschwitz) to describe the air raid shelters in which Dresden residents died.

 One explanation offered for Friedrich's recent books and their choice of topics is that he maintains strong antiwar feelings, and with the looming War in Iraq and other global conflicts, he wanted to join in the general German antiwar feelings and implicitly criticise the policy of attacks on foreign nonmilitary targets in Iraq.
 Friedrich has himself rejected this explanation, stating that he is "dismayed that The Fire has bolstered the pacifist argument against German participation in an Iraq war".

 Other related historians

 Other German historians closer to the mainstream of historical research have also covered the suffering of the German people during the war.
 The bombing of Dresden had been covered in detail by Götz Bergander prior to Friedrich's book.